byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 ## Saving and Re-creating Environments
 Both `venv` and `Conda` provide mechanisms to freeze an environment (create a file listing of the things you have installed in them).
 You can then use that file as the template to perfectly re-create that environment again later.

 For both environment methods, read up on the web to figure out how to freeze and environment and use that as the basis for re-creating that environment.
 Can you think of where this might be useful?
-Given how easy it is to create an environment using either method might you not ever both to use freezing?
+Given how easy it is to create an environment using either method might you not ever bother to use freezing?

+## Implement a Method
+- Select a method and start using it
+- Add aliases into your `.bashrc` file to make it easy to work with the method you have chosen.